-After years of traveling to countries where English is the not the official language, I’ve taken note of phrases and questions that I consistently need to know in order to communicate with locals.
+After years of traveling to countries where English is the not the official language, I’ve taken note of phrases and questions that I consistently need to know in order to communicate with residents.
 These are terms that would make exploring during your gap year considerably easier (in terms of daily life, at least).

-1. Language Phrases to Know in Transit
+1. Language phrases to know in transit

 Most airports will have English as a secondary language on signs throughout the facility and on visa, customs, and immigration documents.
 Not every agent however, speaks perfect English (if at all) and once you depart from the airport, you’ll encounter the belly of the beast: taxis, buses, trains, tuk-tuks, peddlers, and more.

 To prepare for what should you learn before traveling to another country, you should have pertinent addresses and important phrases to know when traveling written on a piece of paper in the local language, an analog watch at all times, and know the following words (and their answers):

 Read more: Why You Should Learn a Second Language

 2. Language phrases that will cover your health and wellness

 If you have an illness, medication, or want to be prepared in the event of a travel bug, you should know these health and wellness phrases.
 In addition to being equipped with a document stating your health issues in the local language, these terms can help further explain any concerns.

 You don’t have to have a chronic illness or allergy to be prepared.
 You should know basic hygiene and personal wellness phrases too.
 I’ve been the least prepared when it comes to personal wellness, as a woman, and have learned my lesson the hard way in the form of very awkward miming (read: it’s that time of the month again).

 Here are some helpful terms to learn as you improve your language skills: